 NEW YORK WILDLIFE

-In February 2024, led by artist and Drawing for the Planet (DftP) founder Jane Lee McCracken, over 150 children from Riverdale Country School and P.S.
+In February 2024 and April 2025, led by artist and Drawing for the Planet (DftP) founder Jane Lee McCracken, over 350 children from Riverdale Country School and P.S.
 49 The Willis Avenue School were invited to learn about and create ballpoint pen drawings of local wildlife in workshops delivered by Jane and project ambassador Kaitlyn Helf.

 As part of the project Jane has created montages featuring the children’s drawings.
-Drawing for the Planet presented printed murals of the artworks to both schools in Fall, 2024.
+Drawing for the Planet presented printed murals of the artworks to both schools in Fall, 2024 and Summer, 2025.

 Scroll down to view the page sections:

-• New York Conservation Organizations: find out about the organizations DftP is supporting through the project
+- New York Conservation Organizations: Find out about the organizations Drawing for the Planet is supporting through the project

 WE LOVE NEW YORK CAMPAIGN, TIMES SQUARE, NYC